Acne and Acne Scarring

 *Results May Vary

 FAQs (Frequently Asked Questions) About Acne

 Acne affects millions of people of all ages.
-To help you better understand this common condition and find the best treatment for your needs and goals, Dr. Atkin has provided answers to common questions about this topic.
+To help you better understand this common condition and find the best treatment for your needs and goals, Deborah H. Atkin, MD has provided answers to common questions about this topic.
 If you would like to learn more, please contact our practice.

 What can I do to control my acne?

 There are a variety of treatment options available and we can tailor a treatment plan for your particular needs.
 The best course of treatment will depend on the type of acne, severity, and causes.

 Will I have acne the rest of my life?